Niuslar/mqtt_calendar/README.md

 ## Fifth: Some problems I encountered

-One of the main problems I had was some random LEDs turning on/off for a fraction of a second.
-The problem ended up being the WiFi and MQTT interfering with the LEDs signal timing.
-To fix this, I created a task pinned to core 1 to send the LEDs signal and using the "menuconfig" included with the ESP-IDF I changed the core affinity for MQTT tasks to core 0 and pinned the WiFi tasks to the same core.
-This way the LEDs signal was not interrupted by the WiFi or MQTT interrupts.
+One of the main problems I had was that some random LEDs turned on/off for a fraction of a second.
+The problem ended up being the WiFi and MQTT interfering with the LEDs' signal timing.
+To fix this, I created a task pinned to core 1 to send the LEDs' signal and using the "menuconfig" included with the ESP-IDF I changed the core affinity for MQTT tasks to core 0 and pinned the WiFi tasks to the same core.
+This way the LEDs' signal was not interrupted by the WiFi or MQTT interrupts.